 Due to the fun loving personality of the Pug, they can fit into any household.
 They especially love kids, because they love to play all the time.
 They are a small breed, but are very sturdy, so they can withstand a bit of roughhousing from the children too.

-Curious, affectionate and smart, the Beagle is another breed that was popularized by hunters and who absolutely adores kids.
+Curious, affectionate and smart, the Beagle is another breed popularized by hunters who absolutely adore kids.
 They have tons of energy and therefore need daily exercise to keep them happy and in shape.

 15. Cavalier King Charles Spaniel

 The Cavalier King Charles Spaniel is a fearless and sociable breed with a playful and somewhat relaxed personality.
 They're great for people who enjoy hiking in their spare time, and also anyone who goes swimming, since they love it.

 This dog breed is amazing with small children and playful towards other dogs.
 Another one of the most friendly dog breeds that is very active, the Cavalier King Charles Spaniel would match best with an active owner who loves spending a lot of time playing Frisbee with their dogs.